muldjord/skyscraper/README.md

 * $ cd skyscraper
 * $ curl https://raw.githubusercontent.com/muldjord/skyscraper/master/update_skyscraper.sh | bash

 The last command will download and run the latest update script from Github.
-During the installation you will be asked for your sudo password.
+During the installation you might be asked for your sudo password.
 On RetroPie the default password is 'raspberry'.

 When the script has completed you are ready to run Skyscraper!